Pangaltı: History

 The Private Armenian School of Pangaltı (former Mihitaryan Ermeni Mektebi or "Mihitaryan School"), established in Kandilli in 1811 serves the public in the quarter since 1866.
 It was associated with the school of the Armenian Sisters of the Immaculate Conception who were founded in Istanbul in 1847.
 The school continues today.

+During the bombing of Istanbul, the area suffered on 18 October 1918.